Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Results and discussion

-With decreasing temperature, we observed obvious increases of the separation between the two peaks of both doublets, corresponding to increases of the QS values to $\Delta_{1}(35\,K)=0.763(3)$\,mm/s and $\Delta_{2}(35\,K)=1.807(4)$\,mm/s.
-These high QS values indicate that the $^{57}$Fe nuclei are located in crystal sites with strong EFG, which reflects the asphericity of the charge-density distribution near the probing nucleus.
+With decreasing temperature, we observed obvious increasing of the separation between the two peaks of both doublets, corresponding to larger QS values of $\Delta_{1}(35\,K)=0.763(3)$\,mm/s and $\Delta_{2}(35\,K)=1.807(4)$\,mm/s.
+These high QS values indicate that the $^{57}$Fe nuclei are located in crystal sites with stronger EFG, which reflects the asphericity of the charge-density distribution near the probing nucleus.
 We also noticed that the fitting quality decreases with decreasing temperature with only two simple doublets, which may be caused by several reasons.
 For example, 1) short range magnetic correlations that appear well above $T_N$; 2) cluster relaxation effects due to inhomogeneous doping of the $^{57}$Fe etc., which will be investigated in the future with more measurements in this temperature range.

 As shown in Fig. \ref{fig:Lmoss}, below $T_N \approx 30$\,K, complex Zeeman splittings appear in our M\"ossbauer spectra.
 To fit these spectra, considering that the QSs are large, we used the full Hamiltonian of hyperfine interactions in the coordinate system of the principal axes ($|V_{zz}|\geq|V_{yy}|\geq|V_{xx}|$) of the EFG tensor \cite{PGmbook2011}